NavneetKishanS/NavneetKishanS/README.md

 I'm driven by curiosity and a passion for technology, constantly exploring various specializations within the industry.
 Adaptable and committed to maintaining high standards, I thrive in team environments and handle deadlines with ease, whether working independently or collaboratively.

-- 🌱 **Currently learning and enhancing skills in**:
-  - Java, Python, C#
-  - Machine Learning
-  - Computer Vision
-  - and anything that catches my interest 💡
-- 💡 **Proficient in**:
-  - Algorithms and Data Structures
-  - Object-Oriented Programming
-  - Fundamental CI/CD principles using tools like GitHub etc.
-- 🌟 **Achievements**:
-  - Achieved a band 8 score on the IELTS examination, showcasing strong English fluency.
-  - Passionate about Film-making, Photography, Video Post-Production, and writing blogs for my personal blog.

 ## Currently Learning 👩‍💻
   - 𝗠𝗮𝗰𝗵𝗶𝗻𝗲 𝗟𝗲𝗮𝗿𝗻𝗶𝗻𝗴 🤖
   - 𝗖𝗼𝗺𝗽𝘂𝘁𝗲𝗿 𝗩𝗶𝘀𝗶𝗼𝗻 👁️‍🗨️